-The school has two SEN qualified specialist teachers on staff who are able to provide CPD.

-Newly appointed teaching and support staff undertake an induction meeting with the SENCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils.
+- The school has two SEN specialist teachers on staff who are able to provide cpd. - Newly appointed teaching and support staff undertake an induction meeting with the SENCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils. - Support Staff are encouraged to take an active part in all school functions/training including leading after-school clubs.